 1. Start with a Real, Measurable Problem

-Before even thinking about automation, get clear on what’s actually slowing you down.
+Before thinking about manufacturing process automation, get clear on what is actually slowing you down.
 Is it machines sitting idle?
-QC finding the same defect every shift?
-Workers wasting time walking parts across the floor?
-Don’t aim for vague “efficiency”.
-Identify the exact pain points.
+Quality teams finding the same defect every shift?
+Operators wasting time walking parts across the floor?

 3. Pick the Right Level of Automation